casangi/casadocs/docs/api/casaconfig.rst

-   --pipeline               start CASA pipeline run --agg                    startup without graphical backend --iplog                  create ipython log --notelemetry            disable telemetry collection --nocrashreport          do not submit an online report when CASA crashes --datapath DATAPATH      data path(s) [colon separated] --reference-testing      force *measurespath* to contain the casarundata when this version was produced, used for testing purposes
+   --pipeline               start CASA pipeline run --agg                    startup without graphical backend --iplog                  create ipython log --datapath DATAPATH      data path(s) [colon separated] --reference-testing      force *measurespath* to contain the casarundata when this version was produced, used for testing purposes
    --no-auto-update         turn off all auto aupdates that may be True